capralifecycle/webapp-deploy-lambda/README.md

 - To avoid a race condition in using and updating the deployment log, no concurrent execution of the lambda should be allowed.

-- As we use S3 to hold the deployment log, there is a potential for a successive deployment to read an older deployment log.
-This is due to the fact that S3 is eventually consistent.
-If this happens the files that were deployed by the previous run (being overwritten) will be kept forever, unless they are also references by another deployment.